zkemail/email-recovery/README.md

 It inherits from a zk email contract called `EmailAccountRecovery.sol` which defines some basic recovery logic that interacts with lower level zk email contracts. `EmailAccountRecovery.sol` holds the logic that interacts with the lower level zk email contracts EmailAuth.sol, verifier, dkim registry etc. More info on the underlying EmailAccountRecovery.sol contract: https://github.com/zkemail/ether-email-auth/tree/main/packages/contracts#emailaccountrecovery-contract.

 The guardians are represented onchain by EmailAuth.sol instances.
 EmailAuth.sol is a lower level zk email contract, it is designed to be generic, and allows dapps to authorize anything described in an email.
-The guardians privacy is protected onchain, for more info on zk email privacy and EmailAuth - see the zk email docs - TODO: add link here.
+The guardians privacy is protected onchain, for more info on zk email privacy and EmailAuth - see the [zk email docs](https://zkemail.gitbook.io/zk-email).

 ZkEmailRecovery relies on a dedicated recovery module to execute a recovery attempt.
 This (ZkEmailRecovery) contract defines "what a valid recovery attempt is for an account", and the recovery module defines “how that recovery attempt is executed on the account”.
 One motivation for having the 7579 recovery module and the core ZkEMailRecovery contract being seperated is to allow the core recovery logic to be used across different account implementations and module standards.
 The core `ZkEmailRecovery.sol` contract is designed to be account implementation agnostic and can be extended for a wide range of account implementations.